-The State of California OHV Commission weighed in on the draft plan in December, denying BLM $1.1 millioin in state funding due to repeated failures to protect the dunes and manage for sustainability.
-The Imperial County-based Quechan Indian Tribe has also opposed BLM's plan.
+The State of California Off Highway Vehicle Commission weighed in on the plan in December, denying BLM $1.1 million in state funding due to repeated failures to protect the dunes and manage for sustainability.

-FWS noted an off-road use increase at the dunes of 111% between 1994 and 1999, and projects that it will double again by 2012.
-They also noted that BLM's plan would significantly elevate impacts to the desert tortoise, and BLM will not be implementing an ORV carrying capacity.
+In issuing the permit, FWS noted a 111 percent increase in off-road use at the dunes between 1994 and 1999, and projected that this figure will double by 2012.
+They also noted that the BLM plan would significantly elevate impacts to desert tortoise, and BLM will not be implementing an Off-Road Vehicle carrying capacity.

 "The opinion gives BLM another four years to come up with a management plan for the Peirson's milkvetch, when they've already had several years and have yet to take any action unless ordered by the court," said Karen Schambach, California Director of Public Employees for Environmental Responsibility.
 "It does make some good conservation recommendations, but I've yet to see this administration undertake any voluntary actions to help endangered species."
 The pro-industry biological opinion continues a pattern of environmental neglect at the dunes by Bush's Interior Secretary Gale Norton.
 In January, FWS withdrew a proposal to protect the imperiled flat-tailed horned lizard.
 FWS has also missed a legal deadline to respond to a Center for Biological Diversity petition to list the Andrew's dunes scarab beetle.
 FWS is under a court order to soon propose critical habitat for the Peirson's milkvetch.